 recognizing

+a) that CRSs are a collection of technologies, not a radiocommunication service;

-that any radio system implementing CRS technology within any radiocommunication service shall operate in accordance with the provisions of the Radio Regulations applicable for that specific service in the related frequency band,
+b) that any radio system implementing CRS technology within any radiocommunication service shall operate in accordance with the provisions of the Radio Regulations applicable for that specific service in the related frequency band,

 decides that the following Questions should be studied

-1 What are the closely related radio technologies (e.g. smart radio, reconfigurable radio, policy-defined adaptive radio and their associated control mechanisms) and their functionalities that may be a part of cognitive radio systems?
+1 What are the closely related radio technologies and their functionalities that may be a part of cognitive radio systems?

 2 What key technical characteristics, requirements, performance improvements and/or other benefits are associated with the implementation of cognitive radio systems?